-LES pressure may transiently decrease spontaneously (inappropriate relaxation), which is the most common cause of reflux, or after exposure to cigarette smoke and caffeine (in beverages or breast milk).
-The esophagus is normally at a negative pressure, whereas the stomach is at a positive pressure.
+LES pressure may transiently decrease spontaneously (inappropriate relaxation), which is the most common cause of reflux, or after exposure to agents such as cigarette smoke or caffeine (in beverages or breast milk).
+The baseline esophageal pressures is normally negative, whereas the baseline stomach pressure is positive.
 The pressure in the LES has to exceed that pressure gradient to prevent reflux.
 Factors that increase this gradient or decrease the pressure in the LES predispose to reflux.
-The pressure gradient may increase in infants who are overfed (excessive food causes a higher gastric pressure) and in infants who have chronic lung disease (lower intrathoracic pressure increases the gradient across the LES) and by positioning (eg, sitting increases gastric pressure).
+For example, the pressure gradient may increase in infants who are overfed (an excessive volume of food causes a higher gastric pressure) and in infants who have chronic lung disease (lower intrathoracic pressure increases the gradient across the LES) and may increase because of positioning (eg, sitting increases intra-abdominal and gastric pressure).

 Complications of GERD are due mainly to irritation caused by stomach acid and to caloric deficit caused by the frequent regurgitation of food.